sonjafoerster/sf/portfolio.md

                             <span class="year">Managing minimally invasive surgery</span>
                             <!-- <h3 class="title h4">Heading</h3> -->
                             <p class="description">
                                 The OR1&reg; software suite offers multiple functions.
-While I was involved, we worked on functionalities to allow for remote consultation during surgery, manage videos and stills, enable control of the OR (eg, the overall light conditions), and a monitoring function for circulating nurses for life information from the different ORs they are serving.
+While I was involved, we worked on functionalities to allow for remote consultation during surgery, manage videos and stills, enable control of the OR (eg, the overall light conditions), and a monitoring function for circulating nurses for live information from the different ORs they are serving.
                                 <ul>
                                     <li class="description"><em> Company:</em> Karl Storz</li>
                                     <li class="description"><em> Usage:</em> Minimally invasive surgery</li>